programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 ```

-Now sid has all of the features of the VADER sentiment analysis code, which we can access by writing things like sid.function() or sid.variable.
-This may be a little confusing, but the main takeaway is this: we no longer need to think about the NLTK code outside of our program, because sid has everything we need.
+By doing this we have given our new variable *sid* all of the features of the *VADER* sentiment analysis code.
+It has become our sentiment analysis tool, but by a shorter name.

 Next, we need to store the text we want to analyze in a place *sid* can access.
 In Python, we can store a single sequence of text as a [string](https://en.wikipedia.org/wiki/String_(computer_science)) variable.